Silurian-Bing/PaleoLLM/README.md

 This project aims to investigate and develop applications of large language models (LLMs) in the field of paleontology.
 While initiated as a personal vision by a paleontologist, this ambitious project seeks collaboration from enthusiasts and experts across different domains.

-The project envisions seven main directions for development:

 ## Key Features and Goals

 ### 1. Fossil Taxa Expert System